We have recently been introduced to 60 Second Histories, and we absolutely love it. They are history videos in small chunks, well 60 seconds!!

 The lesson plans are extremely well thought out and very easy to follow, for both parents (teachers) and children.

 What I love about 60 second histories, apart from the amazing videos, is the price.
 Not only can you have a free trial for 2 weeks.
 The price is only £25 for a home educator.
-What is even better is, I have an exclusive discount for you.

 Review of 60 Second Histories